ci-engineering/take-home-assessment/README.md

 The cells shaded blue represent inputs that the API should take in as a JSON payload.
 Cells B6 through B9 each have a formula to be implemented to calculate their value (or they contain a hardcoded value).
 The tables to the right show the possible states and business inputs and their associated values.
 Cell B11 has a formula which is used to calculate the Total Premium, which is the result that the API should return.

+## Time:

+Carve out 3-4 hours and create an API endpoint.
+We hope you can spend 3-4 hours on this project.
+If you can finish faster — great!
+If not, limit yourself and do not spend longer than 4 hours MAX.

 ## Assessment Requirements

 - Create a new public GitHub repo